valboz/RTModel/docs/Fitting.md

 ## The `LevMar` module

-The basic fittinf module can be launched by the corresponding function called `LevMar()`:
+The basic fitting module can be launched by the corresponding function called `LevMar()`:

 ```
 import RTModel